ProjectSOEN341/Project_SOEN341/README.md

 Whether you’re collaborating with a team, connecting with a community, or chatting privately with friends, the platform offers an intuitive and organized space to stay connected.
 Users can create topic-specific channels, share media, and engage in one-on-one conversations, all while enjoying customizable features that enhance the experience.
 With a clean interface and robust privacy options, the platform is the perfect hub for meaningful and efficient communication.

 ## Objective
-The objective of this project is to succesfully implement all the core feautres the client requires while also providing a comfortable and interesting website for users to enjoy.
+The objective of this project is to succesfully implement all the core features the client requires while also providing a comfortable and interesting website for users to enjoy.

 ## Core Features
 Text Channels for Group Communication